Psychometric Tests for Entrepreneurs

 Many people still believe that you’re born an entrepreneur.
 The big question is if it is nature or nurture?
 Or in other words: are entrepreneurs born or bred?

-Research done by scientists with children of biological and adoptive Swedish parents, answer this elusive question.
+Research done by scientists with children of biological and adoptive Swedish parents, answers this elusive question.

 In the article “Why do Entrepreneurial Parents have entrepreneurial children?”, the researchers found that the effect of post-birth factors (adoptive parents) is approximately twice as large as the effect of pre-birth factors (biological parents).
 They have about 60% more chance to become an entrepreneur or start a business of their own.
 So, genes do play a role, but a tiny one, in any case.
-So it is more about the upbringing than it is to have the right genes.
+So it is more about upbringing than it is to have the right genes.
+In that upbringing, role modeling is key.

 89% still exists after 5 years

-In a one-year coaching program by the Chamber of Commerce, the competences of all participants have improved considerably.
-With a pre- and post-measurement based on E-Scan, the qualities show the greatest significant increase.
+In a one-year coaching program by the Chamber of Commerce, the competencies of all participants have improved considerably.
+With a pre and post-measurement based on E-Scan, the qualities show the greatest significant increase.
 The main results are shown below.

 |Competencies||Results in %|